 - Fitness tracker sync.
 If a user has a wearable device, the option to synchronize their data with the app will make using it much easier;

 - User profiles.
 It’s important to let customers input personal data such as height, weight, age, and gender.
 This allows them to personalize the app to their specific needs and get recommendations that are right for them;

 - Push notifications.
 While push notifications aren’t essential for all MVPs, they can be good to include in a fitness app.
 Reminding your users to exercise or weigh themselves keeps them coming back, increasing the chances of not only them succeeding, but your app succeeding too;

 - Payment gateway.
 Getting the monetization model for your app right is important.
 A payment gateway lets customers either subscribe to your app or pay for additional features.
 You can implement a third-party system to help save time.

 What to lose from your MVP

-- Two-factor authorisation.
-While two-factor authorisation is a nice feature, it can be hard to set up.
+- Two-factor authorization.
+While two-factor authorization is a nice feature, it can be hard to set up.
 Leave it out of your MVP and come back to it later;

 - Geo-location.
-Geo-location can help users track their runs and walks, but it’s not something that is entirely essential.
+Geo-location can help users track their runs and walks, but it’s not entirely essential.
 Save it for a future itineration of your app;

 - Language settings.
 If you’re launching in one country, stick to one language to start with.
 As you grow and roll out to more countries, you can then add additional languages;